Impact on Management Accounting Practice Award

 Sponsored by the Association of International Certified Professional Accountants

-Purpose: This award recognizes the paper that is judged to have the greatest potential impact on management accounting practice.
-The award is in the amount of $2,000, sponsored by the Association of International Certified Practicing Accountants (the unified voice of AICPA and CIMA) and will be presented annually at the Management Accounting Section Midyear Meeting.
+Purpose: This award recognizes the single research article that is judged to have the greatest potential impact on managerial accounting practice.
+The author(s) of the winning research article will receive a plaque and $2,000.
+The award is generously sponsored by the Association of International Certified Professional Accountants.

 |2021||Ken Merchant, Carolyn Stringer, and Paul Shantapriyan "Setting Financial Performance Thresholds, Targets, and Maximums in Bonus Plans", Journal of Management Accounting Research, 2018

 James Hesford, Nicolas Mangin, and Mina Pizzini "Using Fixed Wages for Management Control: An Intra-firm Test of the Effect of Relative Compensation on Performance", Journal of Management Accounting Research, 2020

 |2020||Laura Wang, Steven J. Kachelmeier, Michael G. Williamson, "Incentivizing the Creative Process: From Initial Quantity to Eventual Creativity", The Accounting Review, March 2019|

 |2019||Christopher Inner and Jeremy Michels "Risk‐based forecasting and planning and management earnings forecasts"|